methods2022/team04/README.md

 - `LY_plot.jl`
   - This file accesses the `inpatient_full_0427.csv` file.
   - It plots the distribution of age and duration within Julia VegaLite and VegaDatasets plot packages.
-(Output file name: inpatient.pdf)
+(Output file name: inpatient.png)

 - The first code file in the analysis of age is `TS_age_data.jl`
   - This file accesses the full dataset (`inpatient_full_0427.csv`) and creates the different age groups used in analyzing age.